A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty

 \TITLE{A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty} \ARTICLEAUTHORS{Panayotis P. Papavassilopoulos, Grani A. Hanasusanto\footnotemark[1], and Yijie Wang }

-\ABSTRACT{ \textbf{Problem definition}: Quick response, a strategy widely adopted to mitigate overproduction in the retail industry, is now at the center of a critical debate.
-Recent research reveals a counter-intuitive paradox: while quick response systems reduce waste from unsold finished goods, they may incentivize firms to procure more raw materials, potentially increasing total system waste.
-Additionally, existing models that guide quick response strategies rely on the assumption of a known demand distribution.
-In practice, demand patterns are complex and ambiguous, and historical data is often scarce, leaving managers without a reliable framework to determine quick response policies under data-driven settings. \textbf{Methodology}: We develop a distributionally robust quick response model to address demand uncertainty, building policies that are robust even with limited data.
-We further integrate a novel waste-to-consumption ratio constraint into this framework, empowering firms to explicitly control the environmental impact of quick response systems. \textbf{Results}: Numerical experiments show that policies optimized for a specific demand assumption suffer severe performance degradation when the real demand pattern changes even slightly.
-In contrast, our data-driven DRO approach consistently delivers robust and superior performance across a wide range of complex demand distributions.
-Moreover, we find that the constrained quick response model resolves the central paradox: it can achieve higher profits with verifiably less total waste than a traditional, non-flexible alternative. \textbf{Managerial implications:} Our research resolves the `quick response or not' debate by showing that the question is not \emph{whether} to use quick response, but \emph{how} to manage it.
-By incorporating socially responsible metrics as constraints, the quick response system delivers a `win-win' outcome for both profitability and the environment. }
+\ABSTRACT{Quick response is a widely adopted strategy to mitigate overproduction in the manufacturing industry, yet recent research reveals a counter-intuitive paradox: while it reduces waste from unsold finished goods, it may incentivize firms to procure more raw materials, potentially increasing total system waste.
+Additionally, existing models that guide quick response strategies rely on the assumption of a known demand distribution, whereas in practice, demand patterns are often ambiguous and historical data are scarce.
+To address these challenges, we develop a distributionally robust optimization (DRO) framework for the quick response model that builds robust policies even with limited data.
+We further integrate a novel waste-to-consumption ratio constraint into this framework, empowering firms to explicitly control the environmental impact of their operations.
+Our numerical experiments demonstrate that policies optimized for specific demand assumptions suffer severe performance degradation under distributional shifts, whereas our data-driven DRO approach consistently delivers superior robustness.
+Moreover, we find that the constrained quick response model resolves the central paradox: it can achieve higher profits with verifiably less total waste than a traditional, non-flexible alternative.
+These results resolve the `quick response or not' debate by showing that the question is not \emph{whether} to use quick response, but \emph{how} to manage it.
+By incorporating socially responsible metrics as constraints, the quick response system delivers a `win-win' outcome for both profitability and the environment compared to traditional systems. }